gi1242/vim-accents/README.md

 `TeX/LaTeX` file, and `Poincaré` otherwise.
 (The accented abbreviations use digraphs to make it encoding independent.)

 By default, only abbreviations for Poincaré and càdlàg are defined.
+All abbreviations I personally use are defined (but not enabled) in `macros/accents.vim`, and you can enable it using

+        au FileType plaintex,tex,html,mmd,markdown,mediawiki,ikiwiki,mail,text
+            \ runtime macros/accents.vim

+If you add to this list using common words (that will likely not cause conflicts), then please send me a patch.

 ## Defining your own abbreviations.